 As of early 2021 they have already had expeditions going, gotten things ready for a (partial) South Downs hike, and are looking to set up a regular D&D (and possibly Magic: The Gathering) games evenings.

-2022 they made up the majority of a contingent heading to Kandersteg International Scout Centre in Switzerland for a two week trip, enjoying alpine treks, canyoning, and cheesery hikes!
+2022 they made up the majority of a sub-contingent heading to Kandersteg International Scout Centre in Switzerland for a two week trip, enjoying alpine treks, canyoning, and cheesery hikes!

 2023’s highlights have been sending 5 of their Explorers to the World Scout Jamboree in South Korea; 11 to a Hampshire Scouts organised three-week road trip visiting Austria, Czechia, and Germany (around 200 Explorers went in total) and 5 to The Gambia as part of a Hampshire Scouts organised aid expedition!